fshowalter/franksmovielog.com-v1/content/reviews/0227-assault-on-precinct-13-1976.md

 A meat and potatoes plot, but the script teems with quotable lines and the cast delivers them with style.

 And what a great cast.
 Austin Stoker as the stalwart police lieutenant risking his life because it's his job.
 Darwin Joston as the laconic death-row prisoner determined to live by his own code.
-And Laurie Zimmer as the Hawksian woman, cool under fire, and tough as nails.
+And Laurie Zimmer as the Hawksian woman, tough and cool under fire.
 I loved them all.

 I'd always enjoyed _Assault on Precinct 13_, but I never appreciated its masterful execution.
 I blame the medium.
 Prior viewings were all on small screens, with TV speakers.
 Carpenter's composition demands more.
 Wide-shots dominate, conveying a sense of isolation and empty space.
 With a proper sound system, the barrage of silenced shots perforating the precinct riveted.
 This viewing proved a revelation.
 Carpenter's sophomore effort is a masterpiece.